-- demonstrate an advanced knowledge of nutrition for global health at biological, social and policy levels
+- demonstrate an advanced knowledge of public health nutrition at biological, social & policy levels

-- assess critically, select and apply a range of appropriate research skills and techniques, from anthropometry and information on dietary intake to broader analytical skills
+- assess critically, select and apply a range of appropriate research skills and techniques, including: anthropometry, dietary analysis, statistics, epidemiology, qualitative methods, research, computing & information retrieval

 - interpret and synthesise different types of data used to analyse and assess nutritional problems at population and population sub-group levels

-- evaluate critically the findings of scientific studies of public health nutrition
+- evaluate critically the findings of scientific studies on public health nutrition

-- disseminate and present findings of research in a range of formats and contexts
+- disseminate and present research findings in a range of formats and contexts

 - identify and formulate appropriate responses and intervention strategies to address nutritional issues, taking into account the public health and social policy contexts